kele23/fe-aem-server/README.md

 _Is this a perfect solutions for every AEM components?_

 No, I don't think so.
-Webpack AEM server is very usefull where you have to create a standard MPA in AEM and you want to have a better FE development experience.
+FE AEM server is very usefull where you have to create a standard MPA in AEM and you want to have a better FE development experience.